frankie290651/FeedMeUpdates/README.md

 `UpdaterExecutablePath` (_e.g.
 "C:\\rust-server\\FeedMeUpdates.exe" or on linux "/home/rust/rust-server/FeedMeUpdates"_): Enter the full path to the FeedMeUpdates executable here

 `ServerStartScript` (_e.g.
-"C:\\rust-server\\start_server.bat" or on linux "/home/rust/rust-server/start_server.sh"_): Enter the full path to the server start script here (note: if you run the server as a service you can ignore this field)
+"C:\\rust-server\\start_server.bat" or on linux "/home/rust/rust-server/start_server.sh"_): Enter the full path to the server start script here (note: if you run the server as a service you can ignore this field otherwide please read the note on script configuration)

 `RustOnService` (_default is set to false_): Set to true only if you run the server as a service (_important, see service configuration note_)